 Contact tracers will notify your close contacts that they were exposed to COVID-19 – but only if you share their name and contact information with your contact tracer.
-Your contact tracer will never tell your close contacts that you are the person who named them.
+Your close contacts will never know that you are the person who exposed them.

 What type of assistance will New Yorkers receive when isolating at home?

-How can New Yorkers access a free hotel room to safely isolate if they have tested positive for COVID-19?
+Can New Yorkers isolate in a free hotel room if they have tested positive for COVID-19?

 The Take Care isolation hotel program ended in April 2022.
 If you or someone you know tested positive for COVID-19 and needs support in your isolation, call the NYC Test & Trace Corps Hotline at 212-COVID19 (212-268-4319) to connect directly with a resource navigator.
 Resource navigators are available Monday to Thursday, 9 a.m. – 9 p.m. and Friday to Sunday and holidays, 9 a.m. – 6 p.m.
 Outside these hours, you can leave a voicemail and someone will call you back.